basicx-StrgV/ReRead/README.md

 # ReRead

  # ❗ Attention
-This project was on of my first projects.
+**This repository is intended as a reference and archive.**
-I mainly did it to learn and test.
+The project was on of my first projects and I mainly did it to play around and learn something.
 It will not receive any updates, including security patches, because I don't use the program and the functionality is pretty limited.